Concrete Volume Calculator: The No-Nonsense Take-Off That Saves You a Wasted Trip to the Merchant

 How much concrete volume per bag?

 A standard 20kg bag of ready-mixed concrete yields about 0.01 cubic metres (10 litres) once mixed.
-For a 25kg bag, it’s roughly 0.0125 m³ (12.5 litres).
-Always check your product’s packaging for exact coverage.
+A 25kg bag gives you roughly 0.0125 m³ (12.5 litres).
+Treat those figures as a solid guide, then double-check your product's packaging for exact coverage — it's the spare teabags you keep so you're never caught short.

 How much concrete volume?